Aggies heading to CWS; Vols, Hokies, Longhorns force Game 3s - WHIZ News

 “I’m glad we won, but I’m really glad to see us win a game that’s not 15-7,” said Schlossnagle, who got a cooler of water poured over him as the team celebrated outside the dugout.
 “I’ve been saying all year long, you’re going to run into great pitchers.
 It’s good to see us match that up and play good defense.”

-Luc Lipcius became the third Tennessee player in program history to hit two homers in an inning when he went deep twice in an eight-run fifth in the No. 1 Volunteers’ 12-4 victory over Notre Dame in Knoxville, Tennessee.
+Luc Lipcius became the third Tennessee player in program history to hit two homers in an inning when he connected twice in an eight-run fifth in the No. 1 Volunteers’ 12-4 victory over Notre Dame in Knoxville, Tennessee.

-Evan Russell also homered in the fifth, and he and Lipcius now share the Vols’ career record with 39, one more than Todd Helton’s 38 fro 1993-95.
+Evan Russell also homered in the fifth, and he and Lipcius now share the Vols’ career record with 39, one more than Todd Helton’s 38 from 1993-95.

 “It’s really cool after the fact that it happened,” Lipcius said, “and Todd Helton is one of the greats of Tennessee and of all time and it’s really cool two old guys are hanging out at the top.”